Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

 Ready to save big on fashion ahead of the holiday season?
-Amazon is gearing up for a second Prime Day that starts in just two weeks.
-During the mega retailer's Prime Early Access sale, set for Tuesday, October 11 and Wednesday, October 12, you'll find Prime Day-level deals and early Black Friday discounts across all categories.
-The savings will include fashion and luggage deals and we've already found tons of markdowns on clothing, shoes, accessories and shapewear from fan-favorite brands like Calvin Klein, Columbia, Samsonite, Adidas and more.
+Amazon is hosting a second Prime Day, named Prime Early Access sale, on Tuesday, October 11 and Wednesday, October 12, where you'll find early Black Friday discounts across all categories, including fashion and luggage deals.
+We've already found tons of markdowns on clothing, shoes, accessories and shapewear from fan-favorite brands like Calvin Klein, Columbia, Samsonite, Adidas and more.
 To snag all these fashion deals ahead of the Black Friday rush, all you have to do is sign up for an Amazon Prime membership.

 Shop early Amazon Prime fashion deals